sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

    >>> assert cf + (-cf) == cf_inverse + cf_negative_inverse == 0
    # True

+For rational numbers :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` will produce exactly the same results as the constructor for :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`, but with the benefit of allowing the user to specify the exact sequence of elements beforehand.

 .. _creating-continued-fractions.irrationals-from-elements:

 Approximating Irrationals
 -------------------------

 Using :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.from_elements` can be very useful when trying to approximate irrational numbers with (finite) continued fractions.
 We know, for example, that the square root :math:`\sqrt{n}` of any non-square (positive) integer :math:`n` is irrational.
-This can be proved quite easily by writing :math:`n = a^2 + r`, for integers :math:`a, r > 0`, from which we have:
+This can be seen by writing :math:`n = a^2 + r`, for integers :math:`a, r > 0`, from which we have:

 .. math::
    :nowrap: